|Oracle® Database Installation Guide

 During a preconfigured database configuration installation, the Oracle Net Configuration Assistant creates and starts a default listener called

 NODENAME.
 The listener is configured with a default protocol listening addresses for the database and external procedures.
 The advanced installation process prompts you to create at least one listener with the Oracle Net Configuration Assistant.
-The listener is configured to respond to connection requests that are directed at one protocol address that you specify, as well as an address for external procedures.
+The listener is configured to respond to connection requests that are directed at one protocol address that you specify, and an address for external procedures.

 listener.ora file.
 After listener creation, the Oracle Net Configuration Assistant starts the listener.
 A sample